 This forced cavemen to use the axis.
 It was easy to experimentally check in which direction the tree bent the most, and in which direction the tree trunk deflected the least.
 Surprisingly, those directions were always perpendicular to each other.

 Note: Load direction (and direction of deformation) is perpendicular to the axis!
 This means that if the load acts downward the deformation will be against the horizontal axis.
 Just as I have drawn above.

 This may be a bit confusing at the beginning, but after a while it becomes natural 🙂

 Thanks to this discovery, instead of going with “top” or “upright”, the direction of load (or direction of deflection if you like) will be defined against an axis.
-This is perfect, as the cross-section always have the “strongest” and the “weakest” direction.
-This doesn’t change if you rotate this cross section!
-Also to avoid confusion we will always place axis in a way that they cross in the center of gravity of our cross-section.
+This is perfect, as the cross-section always has the “strongest” and the “weakest” direction.
+This doesn’t change if you rotate this cross-section!
+Also to avoid confusion we will always place the axis in a way that they cross in the center of gravity of our cross-section.

 With the axis defined, there is only one piece of the puzzle we are missing.
 That is: what is the difference between the strong and the weak axis?

 If we would look long enough it would definitely hit us!
 Wood is closer to the weak axis, and more “far away” from the strong axis.
 Basically, this is the only and the most important difference.

 If the material of the cross-section is “far away” from the axis of this cross-section, the cross-section will be “stronger” or more rigid.
 If the material is close to an axis, that will be a relatively “weak” axis.

 This phenomenon is described by a parameter called moment of inertia.